 The publication page gives a good overview of my scientific output.
 There the publications are split into topical groups to highlight the different aspects of the work.
 For quick reference here are few selected works.

-Unification of the Fundamental Plane and Super-Massive Black Holes Masses, van den Bosch (2016, ApJ in press)
+Unification of the Fundamental Plane and Super-Massive Black Holes Masses, van den Bosch (2016)